kintsuba/nim-misskey-notes-getter/README.md

-# Misskey Note Getter by Nim
+# Misskey Notes Getter by Nim